vasuadari/docker/README.md

 ```

-On mac, you may need to `docker Quickstart Terminal` before trying out docker commands.
+On mac, you may need to start `docker Quickstart Terminal` before trying out docker commands.

 Now, run `docker build -t myruby .` within the same directory.
 Your output will look like the below.
 Use `-t` option to name your image.